Max Keith

-Max Keith (1903 – 1974 /kaɪt/, pronounced "kait") was a German businessman who was the head of Coca-Cola GmbH, the major bottler of Coca-Cola in Nazi Germany.
+Max Keith (/kaɪt/ KYTE; 1903–1974) was a German businessman who was the head of Coca-Cola GmbH, the major bottler of Coca-Cola in Nazi Germany, during World War II.
+He is best known for creating the soft drink Fanta.

+Career

-Keith began working at the German subsidiary of Coca-Cola in 1933, at the age of 30.
-Between then and 1939, the sales of Coca-Cola in Germany (led by American Ray Rivington Powers) rose from 100,000 cases in 1933 to over 4 million cases just before the outbreak of the Second World War.
-Following Powers' death in 1938, Keith took over the subsidiary.
-After the outbreak of the war, Keith worked with the German bureaucracy, and was appointed to the "Office of Enemy Property", hence avoiding nationalization of the subsidiary.
+Keith began working at the German subsidiary of The Coca-Cola Company in 1933, which was then led by the American Ray Rivington Powers.
+Between 1933 and 1939, sales of Coca-Cola in Germany rose from 100,000 cases to over 4 million.
+Following Powers's death in 1938, Keith took over the subsidiary.
+After the outbreak of World War II, Keith worked with the German bureaucracy and was appointed to the Office of Enemy Property, thus avoiding nationalization of the subsidiary.

-Coca-Cola GmbH was unable to obtain Coca-Cola syrup during World War II, because of the Allied blockade.
-The supply of regular Coca-Cola ran out in 1942, having been reserved primarily to wounded soldiers in hospitals.
-To keep the plant in operation, Keith developed a fruit flavored drink made from apple fiber, left over from cider pressings, and whey, a byproduct from cheese manufacture, creating Fanta.
-The drink sold three million cases in 1943, sustaining the firm's business in Germany.
-In 1945, at the last stages of the war, Keith was ordered by a German general to rename the subsidiary but he refused, and the general was killed in an air raid before any action was taken against Keith.
+Coca-Cola GmbH was unable to obtain Coca-Cola syrup during the war because of the Allied blockade.
+The supply of regular Coca-Cola ran out in 1942, having been reserved primarily for wounded soldiers in hospitals.
+To keep the plants in operation, Keith developed a fruit-flavored drink made from available ingredients, including apple fiber from cider pressings, whey (a byproduct of cheesemaking), and beet sugar, creating Fanta.
+The drink sold 3 million cases in 1943, sustaining the firm's business in Germany.
+In 1945, during the final stages of the war, Keith was ordered by a German general to rename the subsidiary, but he refused, and the general was killed in an air raid before any action was taken against Keith.

+Legacy

-A street in Essen, the site of Coca Cola Germany's former headquarters, is named after him.
+A street in Essen, the site of Coca-Cola GmbH's former headquarters, is named after him.